 In nine years I have expanded the back garden to 70 x 25 with another 25 x 10 L-shaped addition, and have added beds along all four sides of the house - mostly curved because I love curves!
 And we have three islands in the front yard.
 We also added a small (1oo gallon) pond two years ago.
 In the future, I'll show you the rest of the yard, but for now let's concentrate on the big garden in the back - where I actually spend most of my time.
 The photo above left is a mid-summer picture of the main garden looking from the L to the left toward our garden shed/workshop.
 You can see a small crabapple tree nearly in the center.
 The photo below is the opposite view, with my neighbor's crepe myrtle at the right side and a garden shed in the distance.
-You can see that it is full of plants and lush with growth, but not a strong plan.
+You can see that it is full of plants and lush with growth

 Most of my plants are perennials, altho I do add annuals for color, and most are shades of pink, purple and white.
 [Specifically many Shasta Daisies and dark pink Monarda, with Happy Returns daylilies.]
 I have learned to love the right shades of yellow especially mixed with the purples, so my colors are becoming more interesting.
 My goal for this garden is to plant in a river of purple to run from a high point just left of the garden shed in the photo to the right and winding down to the extreme left edge of that photo.
 Last year I planted some salvias and lavendar (which did not survive) in addition to the Japanese iris and older salvias that were already there, so I have a start.
 It will end in a puddle of Homestead Purple verbena.
 This spring I plan to shop for a variety of plants and shades of purple to fill in about thirty linear feet of space and [hopefully] to bloom most of the summer.
 That's project number 1.